 - The fifth entry of Tecmo's Deception series is titled Deception IV: Blood Ties.
 This is due to the fact that the fourth game in the series was released in the U.S. under the title of Trapt, which is actually the second game in the Kagero sub-series in Japan (between Kagero: Deception II and Deception IV).

 - The Corpse Party series suffers from this.
-You have the original game, now known as Corpse Party PC-98, and its remakes, which completely revamp the storyline and add the subtitles Blood Covered and Blood Covered...
+You have the original game, now known as Corpse Party (PC-98), and its remakes, which completely revamp the storyline and add the subtitles Blood Covered and Blood Covered...
 Repeated Fear.
 There's also a Fan Prequel to PC-98 called Corpse Party Zero.
 Blood Covered...
-Repeated Fear got a sequel called Book of Shadows, the final chapter of which provides the title for its upcoming direct sequel, Blood Drive.
+Repeated Fear got a sequel called Book of Shadows, the final chapter of which provides the title for its direct sequel, Blood Drive.
 There's also Corpse Party 2U, a Denser and Wackier side game.
-Now, even though Blood Drive has yet to be released, another sequel set some time after that called Corpse Party 2 Dead Patient is already out, and it gets a proper number because it's centered on an entirely different cast while being set in the same universe.
+Now, another sequel set some time after that called Corpse Party 2: Dead Patient is already out, and it gets a proper number because it's centered on an entirely different cast while being set in the same universe.
 Whew.

 - Discussed in The Angry Video Game Nerd's video "Chronologically Confused about Movie and Video Game Sequels".
 Also served as the basis for an episode of sister series You Know Whats Bullshit.